rcmp-grc/rcmp-grc.github.io/careers-carrieres/police-life-en.md

 <section id="s1">
     <h2>What you can expect after training</h2>
-    <p>Police officers may be asked to relocate anywhere in Canada. based on operational needs.
+    <p>Police officers may be asked to relocate anywhere in Canada based on operational needs.
 We are a national police
         service.
 Your interests and experience will also help to determine the exact location of your first posting.</p>
     <p>The number of times a police officer will be relocated varies depending on the police officer's role, promotional
         interests, human resourcing needs and available opportunities.
 The RCMP is a national organization with diverse